Sheet Metal Worker Apprenticeship Program

 - Placement test scores

-- Work experience documented on letterhead with the tasks listed and years of service (construction related)
+- Work experience with construction-related tasks listed on letterhead with years of service

 - Trades and safety certificates